History of the Jews in Antwerp: Hasidic Jews

-The Pshevorsk movement is the only internationally recognized Hasidic movement based in Antwerp.
+The Pshevorsk movement is the only internationally recognized Hasidic movement whose rebbe is based in Antwerp.
 The Pshevorsker Rebbe, Rabbi Leibish Leiser, lives in Antwerp, as did his predecessors.
 Pshevorsker Hasidim live mainly in Antwerp, London, and Manchester; on Jewish holidays, many come to Antwerp to see their rebbe.

 There are also other Hasidic rebbes in Antwerp, including a Spinka Rebbe and a Zhemigrader Rebbe.
 These groups have rebbes in other locations as well.

 Non-Hasidic Jews

 Although the Jews not aligned to any Hasidic group probably no longer greatly outnumber the Hasidim, they have a substantial presence.
 The three major synagogues in Antwerp, known locally by their addresses, The Van Den Nestlei and the Bouwmeesterstraat (pictured above) shuls of the Shomre Hadass and the Oostenstraat shul, are not aligned to any Hasidic movement.

 There is a small Lithuanian Jewish community.
 Furthermore, there are organizations of Georgian Jews, a Sephardic synagogue, and secular Jewish organizations.